Tumult97/Obsidian-Files/Reviews/Pfunzo.md

-Pfunzo my man i know this has
+Pfunzo my man i know this has been a wild past review season.
+We have a new project and a new team member but dam if the story of you hasnt been just one word.
+88